surniaulula/wpsso-strip-schema-microdata/README.md

 <!-- /about -->

-<h3>Users Love the WPSSO SSM Add-on</h3>

-<p>&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This worked great to automatically remove almost 100 invalid microdata markup hentry entries from a divi/woocommerce project, bringing the error count to 0 in Google webmaster tools.
-The WPSSO plugin suite is the best out of many SSO solutions I've tried.
-Thank you!" - <a href="https://wordpress.org/support/topic/works-great-where-other-solutions-fail/">marvtech</a></p>

-<p>&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "Fantastic tool and necessary if you want proper schema markup on your website.
-Many themes come with markup that is unnecessary and conflicts.
-This handles that perfectly." - <a href="https://wordpress.org/support/topic/necessary-plugin-for-proper-schema-markup/">krisfannin</a></p>

 <h3>WPSSO Core Required</h3>

 <p>WPSSO Strip Schema Microdata (WPSSO SSM) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which provides complete structured data for WordPress to present your content at its best on social sites and in search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>